- Reviewed: 29 June 2017, 15:03 NZST

 There is extreme risk to your security in the border regions with Libya, Mauritania, Mali, Niger and Tunisia due to a heightened threat from terrorism and kidnapping.
-We advise against all travel to within 450 kilometres of the border with Mali and Niger and within 100 kilometres of the border with Libya, Mauritania and Tunisia.
+We advise against all travel to within 100 kilometres of the borders with Libya, Mali, Mauritania and Niger and within 30 kilometres of the border with Tunisia.

-There is high risk to your security elsewhere in Algeria, excluding the capital Algiers, due to the threat from terrorism and kidnapping and we advise against all tourist and other non-essential travel.
+There is high risk to your security in the mountainous region of Kabylia and the wilayas (provinces) of Annaba, Béchar, Biskra, El Bayadh, El Taref, Jijel, Khenchela, Laghouat, Skikda, Souk Ahras due to the threat of terrorism, banditry and kidnapping.
+We advise against all tourist and other non-essential travel in these areas.

-There is some risk to your security in the capital Algiers due to the threat from terrorism and we advise caution.View Larger Map Close/Open map
+There is some risk to your security in the elsewhere in Algeria, including the main cities, due to the potential for civil unrest and the threat of terrorism.
+We advise caution.View Larger Map Close/Open map

 Most of the recent attacks have targeted Algerian security forces and government interests, however, Al Qaeda in the Islamic Maghred (AQIM) and similar groups have signalled an intent to target foreigners and Western interests.
-In January 2013, terrorists attacked a gas facility near the town of In Amenas near the Algerian border with Libya, taking a number of foreign nationals hostage.
-Thirty seven foreign nationals were killed as a result of the attack.
+There have been a number of attacks in recent years on oil and gas facilities resulting in foreigners being taken hostage and killed.
+In January 2013, thirty seven foreign nationals were killed in an attack on a gas facility at In Amenas near the Libyan border.
 Further attacks are possible.

 New Zealanders in Algeria are advised to maintain a high degree of personal security awareness at all times, keep a low profile and stay alert to local developments.
 We recommend adhering to any restrictions and instructions issued by the local authorities.